Top Market News: What Happened In Investing Today

 (Professor Graham, we have a few questions.
 Wikipedia)

 Is value investing for the birds?
 A recent Goldman Sachs note ponders the question.
 The analysis points to recent stagnation in the outperformance of the Fama French factor explaining returns to going long cheap stocks and short expensive stocks.
 Basically, returns to the strategy have been choppy and yielded a flat net result since around 2010.
 The explanation isn't totally clear to me.
 There's some discussion of investor demand for stocks that can grow earnings amid slow broad-based economic growth, which drives up multiples for growth stocks.
 But that seems sort of tautological.
-Investors want expensive stocks with built in growth expectations, so those stocks are outperforming.
+Investors want expensive stocks with built-in growth expectations, so those stocks are outperforming.

 There's also this cool chart, which asserts a relationship between valuation dispersion and value factor returns.
 It's pretty interesting that dispersion isn't particularly high at the moment.